-Alexandra Forrester (MPhil student 2015-16; Current first-year PhD student in Chinese Studies)
+Alexandra Forrester (Current first-year PhD student in Chinese Studies)

 Last year I completed my MPhil in Chinese Studies and this year I began my PhD in the anthropology of Chinese religion, both in the Department of East Asian Studies.
 Having studied Chinese and History at SOAS for my undergraduate degree, I was looking for a course which would be challenging and allow me to develop my research skills.
 I found the MPhil Programme in Chinese Studies to be flexible and suited to those who want to use their language skills to focus on a specific area of interest, particularly in preparation for a PhD.